Oral thrush is usually harmless. It's common in babies and older people with dentures. It can be easily treated with medicines bought from a pharmacy.

 - using asthma inhalers

-- getting cancer treatment like chemotherapy
+- having cancer treatment like chemotherapy

-There are some things you can do to help prevent oral thrush:
+There are some things you can do to help prevent oral thrush.

 take care of your teeth: brush twice a day, clean your dentures, and go for regular check-ups even if you have dentures